Neuropathic arthropathy: Underlying mechanisms

-In reality, both of these mechanisms probably play a role in the development of a Charcot joint.
+In reality, the neurotraumatic mechanism plays a pivotal role in the development of a Charcot joint.

 Joint involvement

-Diabetes is the foremost cause in America today for neuropathic joint disease, and the foot is the most affected region.
+Diabetes is the foremost cause in America today for peripheral sensory polyneuropathy and for neuropathic joint disease, and the foot is the most affected region.
 In those with foot deformity, approximately 60% are in the tarsometatarsal joints (medial joints affected more than lateral), 30% metatarsophalangeal joints, and 10% have ankle disease.
 Over half of diabetic patients with neuropathic joints can recall some kind of precipitating trauma, usually minor.

 Patients with neurosyphilis tend to have knee involvement, and patients with syringomyelia of the spinal cord may demonstrate shoulder deformity.

 Hip joint destruction is also seen in neuropathic patients.

 Diagnosis

 Clinical findings

-Clinical findings include erythema, edema and increased temperature in the affected joint.
+In the active stage, clinical findings include erythema, edema and increased temperature in the affected joint, which is not painful.
+Skin nociception to 512 mN punctate mechanical stimulation is absent.
 In neuropathic foot joints, plantar ulcers may be present.
 It is often difficult to differentiate osteomyelitis from a Charcot joint, as they may have similar tagged WBC scan and MRI features (joint destruction, dislocation, edema).
-Definitive diagnosis may require bone or synovial biopsy.

-Radiologic findings
+Diagnostic imaging findings

-First, it is important to recognize that two types of abnormality may be detected.
-One is termed atrophic, in which there is osteolysis of the distal metatarsals in the forefoot.
-The more common form of destruction is hypertrophic joint disease, characterized by acute peri-articular fracture and joint dislocation.
-According to Yochum and Rowe, the "6 D's" of hypertrophy are: